riturajratan/vim4u/_posts/2014-10-10-show-and-hide-line-number-in-vim.md

 ---

-In vim default line number are not shown so to show the line number in vim we need to set it also we can unset.here i am describe how to show and hide line number.
+In vim by default line number are not shown so to show the line number in vim we need to set it manually also we can unset.Here i am describe how to show and hide line number in vim.

-Thsi command will not run in insert and visual mode it will work in command mode. to go command mode press ESC key then write below for
+This command will not run in insert and visual mode.It will work in command mode. for command mode press ESC key then write below

 ### Show line number in vim
 {% highlight html %}

 :set number

-or
+{% endhighlight %}

+Or

+{% highlight html %}

 :set nu

 {% endhighlight %}

 ### Hide line number in vim

 {% highlight html %}

 :set nonumber

-or
+{% endhighlight %}

+Or

+{% highlight html %}

 :set nonu

-or
+{% endhighlight %}

+Or

+{% highlight html %}

 :set nu!